ughost/v16/README.md

 	/* ... */
 	})(myProject, 'dispatcher');

-only one reqired thing is that `myProject` should exist before `v16.starter` without mooving it anywhere from head.
+only one reqired thing is that `myProject` should exist before `v16.starter` without moving it anywhere from head.

 ### 2. global parameters getter&setter
 there is nothing special to comment here, you can easy use to get&set parameters froum you aplication source anytime